BaadMaro/CTF/NahamCon CTF 2024/All About Robots/README.md

 ## Detailed solution

-As mentioned in title and description we need to check robots.txt file
+As mentioned in the title and description, we need to check the robots.txt file

 http://challenge.nahamcon.com:30998/robots.txt